rafaelscariot/rafaelscariot/README.md

 ### Hello!
 Is anybody out there?

-- 🔭 I’m currently working as a software developer
+- 🔭 I’m currently working as a software developer.
 - 🌱 I’m currently studying Systems Analysis and Software Development.

 <div>